-After finally being freed from his imprisonment outside of the normal spacetime in "Enter Electro", Captain America willingly traps himself and the Red Skull again.
+After finally being freed from his imprisonment outside of the normal spacetime in "The Price of Heroism", Captain America willingly traps himself and the Red Skull again.
 And this time, there may be no way to free him again...

 Eddie Brock getting sucked into a black hole like vortex in "Carnage", just after saving the only person he's ever cared about more than himself, ouch...